 Sonnet 586

-The female heart oft revels in deceit—
+The female heart oft veils a bold deceit—

 Yet rolls bright eyes at all who choose to vet her.

-While true, both sexes will prevaricate;
+While true, both sexes will prevaricate,

-Decrying value based on looks alone
+Bemoaning value based on looks alone

 She nonetheless will paint and primp to flatter;

-Of future beaus, character’s deemed touchstone
+Of future beaus—character’s deemed touchstone

 Yet station, berth and purse by size full matters.